Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 The QDES can not however be automatically transferred to the WCS, but the RIO can enter it manually using the target location information in the pod video feed.

 The lower right datablock is enabled for the location Qs only but will remain even when the pod is slewed away in area or point track modes.
-As soon as another Q is slewed however, it will update to that location instead or be removed if a directional Q is selected.
+As soon as another Q is selected however, it will update to that location instead or be removed if a directional Q is selected.

 A/G Target Engagement and Designation